dgroomes/lucene-playground/simple/README.md

 * [ ] Make sure unusual characters work.
 For example, search by emoji.
 * [x] DONE What does fuzzy searching look like?
 I want to search with "fish" and find "starfish" as a result.
 * [x] DONE Actually demonstrate the leading wildcard behavior ("*fish" to match "starfish")
-* [ ] Why aren't line numbers showing up in the search results (i.e. the "Document" hits)?
+* [x] DONE Why aren't line numbers showing up in the search results (i.e. the "Document" hits)?
 I think it's because the `line_number`field is not stored.
 But now I'm forgetting what a non-stored field even does?
 You can search on it but not retrieve it?
 So can you search for a specific line number?
 * [x] SKIPPED (It turns out Lucene logs very little and doesn't even log info, debug or trace.
 Only warnings and errors.